Kitware/covid-19-vis/README.rst

 COVID-19 Visualization
 ======================

-Each dot represents a person.
-Only a random proportion of the total population is represented.
-The dots are randomly placed in the county of residence.
-The sampling control determines how many dots are shown (1 per *sampling* number in the population).

-The counties are shaded based on the highest per-capita values for each data field (transparent is zero, opaque is the highest per-capita value).
+This shows confirmed cases and deaths, as reported by the <a href="https://github.com/CSSEGISandData/COVID-19">2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE</a>.

+The data is per county in the US.
+When showing markers, markers are distributed randomly through each county based on the number present.
+These markers **do not represent actual people or locations**.

+One marker is drawn per confirmed case (yellow) or death (purple).
+Markers are randomly distributed within the county for which they are reported.
+These do not represent specific people or locations; distribution is only to provide relative densities of cases.

+Counties can also be shaded based on the number of cases or deaths per capita, with the county with the most extreme value shown as a solid color, and those with less incidents per capita shown with a translucent color.

-The data on the graph is based on the counties in the current window; counties that are partially visible are weighted proprotionate to the area that is visible.
+The graph data is based on the counties on the visible map.
+Zooming or panning the map will adjust the graph.
+Values include all visible counties, with partially visible counties included proportionate to their visible area.

 Data Source
 -----------